peppermint8/bubba/README.md

 I wanted to see what it took to create a game where the character and monsters were constrained by the boundaries of walls.
 The monster intellegence is very basic.
 I'd like to do something simple like this using a low-poly style graphics with better animation.

 The code needs to be cleaned up and put into more files.

+I am impressed with the speed it runs given how many things I do in the main loop.

 ## Credits